 Each of the major east-west streets in the CBD has an accompanying laneway, which grew out of the boom development after the 1850’s gold rush.

-We’re only scratching the surface with this list, but as I’m sure you’ll discover, in Melbourne there’s a surprise around every corner.
+As I’m sure you’ll discover, in Melbourne, there’s a surprise around every corner.

 You can visit both sides of the Berlin Wall at this hidden bar on Corrs Lane, in the heart of Melbourne’s CBD.